 Many of us would love to be able to enjoy the beauty and tranquillity of nature at home but do not think we have the space to do so.
-However there are a wide variety of options available for those that are wishing to inspire a green fingered touch to their outside space.
-This is a guide how to make your own vertical garden.
+However, there are a wide variety of options available for those that are wishing to inspire a green-fingered touch to their outside space.
+This is a guide on how to make your own vertical garden.

 So for anyone wanting to be inspired or are ready to get their hands dirty here are a few things to get you started.
 Recycling is a fantastic way to make good use of old products whilst creating a visually stunning and artistic garden.

 Vertical Gardening With Bottles, Buckets, Tins & Cans

 Step 1 - Cut Or Shape The Vessel To The Right Size